 MANDATORY EQUIPMENT: All entrants in the half marathon and 12.5km trail runs MUST carry water.
 Officials will check you at the start line.

-The start line is on Island Road, near the Cohuna Clay Target Club and adjacent to Daltons Bridge (see Event Info page for directions).
-Runners will run roughly 300m along the bitumen road before turning right onto Nursery Track and entering the Gunbower National Park.
-From this point, the course is all dirt track.
-The course winds through the national park for 20km before emerging onto Island Road at the Second Oval gate (opposite the caravan park entrance).
+The start line is at the entrance to Nursery Track, off Island Road (300m from the Cohuna Clay Target Club and Daltons Bridge).
+The course winds through the national park for 20km before emerging onto the Second Oval and exiting onto Island Road from the Second Oval gate (opposite the caravan park gate).
+This last stage is different to previous years.
 Island Road is bitumen and this will take you into the finish line at the town bridge.

 The track is a dirt vehicular bush track and as such, can be uneven.
 If it has rained it can be wet, slippery and boggy in places.
 There will be the odd pot hole, stick, branch and stones, and even kangaroo and emu poo, so runners should be mindful to look at the road surface as they are running, as well as enjoying the surrounds.
 At no point does our course leave these tracks and go through the bush.
 You may see what appear to be walking tracks leading off the roads – these are kangaroo tracks, and while the kangaroos know where they are going, we don’t recommend you use this time to explore!
 See below for a detailed map and names of tracks.

-When emerging onto Island Road a marshal will direct you to cross to the left hand side of Island Road.
-Participants still on the Island Road section of the course at 9.30am will need to stick to the very left of the road, and may even be directed onto the gravel walking track, as the cycling events begin.
+When emerging from the Second Oval gate, a marshal will direct you to cross to the left-hand side of Island Road.
+Participants still on the Island Road section of the course at 9.30am will need to stick to the very left of the road, as the cycling events begin.
 Please listen to, and follow, marshal instructions for your safety and that of other participants.

 NOTE: If COVID-19 restrictions prevent us from running the event in-person, all events will be run virtually (at your own location within a set time-frame).
 Medals will be distributed but no trophies will be awarded for place-getters.